Isle of Man Railway level crossings and points of interest: Glen Wyllin Viaduct

-Second larger viaduct carrying the railway above the valley which was home to the pleasure grounds owned and operated by the Railway Company; the viaduct was removed in 1975 although the stanchions still remain today.
-The viaduct dominated the parks below which featured a children's playground, boating lake, bowling greens, tennis courts and putting green.
-The site remains as a campsite today but the majority of the former features have been removed.
-A Campsite toilet and shower block has been provided in more recent times and a shop, the area remains popular today forming part of a national glen.
+Second, larger viaduct carrying the railway above the Glen Wyllin pleasure grounds owned and operated by the railway company.
+The viaduct was removed in 1975 although the stanchions remain.
+The viaduct dominated the park below which featured a children's playground, boating lake, bowling greens, tennis courts and putting green.
+The site remains as a campsite but the majority of its features have been removed.
+A campsite toilet and shower block together with a shop have been provided in more recent times.

 Orrisdale No. 1 & No.2

 Two crossings at close proximity found at 54.304°N 4.569°W and 54.305°N 4.564°W with associated crossing keepers' dwellings, both of which now form private residences since the closure of the railway in 1968 and sale of much property in 1975.

 West Berk

 The halt was only short-lived and, while recorded in Manx Northern Railway documents, its exact location is not known for certain other than as being adjacent to a level crossing.
 The crossing lodge remains in situ today, forming a private residence having been sold off in 1974.